Automattic/wp-calypso/packages/tour-kit/README.md

 - `effects`: An object to enable/disable/combine various tour effects:

   - `spotlight`: Adds a semi-transparent overlay and highlights the reference element when provided with a transparent box over it.
 Expects an object with optional styles to override the default highlight/spotlight behavior when provided (default: spotlight wraps the entire reference element).
+	  - `interactivity`: An object that configures whether the user is allowed to interact with the referenced element during the tour
+	  - `styles`: CSS properties that configures the styles applied to the spotlight overlay
   - `arrowIndicator`: Adds an arrow tip pointing at the reference element when provided.
   - `overlay`: Includes the semi-transparent overlay for all the steps (also blocks interactions with the rest of the page)
   - `autoScroll`: The page scrolls up and down automatically such that the step target element is visible to the user.